Installation

 Quick start

-Debian and derivatives: Fortran compiler, Python headers, lapack
+Fortran compiler, Python headers, lapack, meson on Debian/Ubuntu:

 Then